 Technological innovation is the main force driving job creation, productivity growth, and living standards.
 Progressives should aim to stimulate public and private investment in new enterprises and diffuse innovation across the entire economy.

-With Washington stalemated by partisanship and polarization, the most important governing innovations are happening in America’s metro regions.
-PPI envisions a new federalism that decentralizes political power and resources to our metro leaders.
+With Washington stalemated by partisanship and polarization, the most important governing innovations today are happening in America’s metro regions.
+PPI advocates for a new “progressive federalism” that decentralizes political power and resources to metro leaders.

 An open global economy boosts U.S. growth, supports good jobs, and enhances the buying power of American consumers.
 PPI advances policies that help American producers and workers to tap into global commerce, while assuring that trade’s substantial benefits are more broadly shared.

-The civil justice system is a “public good” that should produce predictable, accurate and just results.
-The PPI Center for Civil Justice seeks to defend the integrity of our legal system from litigation abuse.
+America’s civil justice system is a “public good” that should produce predictable, accurate and just results.
+The PPI Center for Civil Justice seeks to defend the integrity of our legal system from litigation abuse and efforts to bypass legislatures to make policy in the courts.